 Participants of ECNU and the offline venue

-At the beginning of the symposium, Professor Fujita Yuhi, on behalf of Kyushu University, expressed his gratitude to the teachers and students who participated in the online meeting and his regret for not being able to communicate face-to-face due to the epidemic.
-He mentioned that the 33rd anniversary of the friendly relationship between the two universities was a historical heritage and the result of the joint efforts of both sides.
-Professor Wu Zunmin of ECNU, the host of the meeting in the morning, in his opening speech, expressed his opinions as an important participant in these exchanges and his witness to the great efforts made by scholars for the international exchanges and discipline development between the two sides during the past decades.
-Professor Wu reviewed the 33-year friendly relationship between ECNU and Kyushu University in the education discipline.
-This originated from the two predecessors who promoted the establishment of friendly relationship, Professor Osamu Kanda of School of Education of Kyushu University and Professor Jin Yiming of School of Educational Science of ECNU.
-Their efforts has passed on and blossomed through the generations of teacher-student exchanges and cooperation between the two universities.
+At the beginning of the symposium, Professor Fujita Yuhi, on behalf of Kyushu University, expressed his gratitude to the participants and his regret for not being able to communicate face-to-face due to the epidemic.
+He mentioned that the 33rd anniversary of the friendly relationship between the two universities is a historical heritage and the joint efforts achievement of both sides.
+Professor Wu Zunmin of ECNU, the host of the morning meeting, in his opening speech, expressed his opinions as an important participant in these exchanges and his witness to the great efforts made by scholars for the international exchanges and education discipline development between the two sides during the past decades.
+He also reviewed the 33-year friendly partnership between ECNU and Kyushu University in education discipline, which originated from the two predecessors who promoted the establishment of partnership, Professor Kanda Osamu of School of Education of Kyushu University and Professor Jin Yiming of School of Educational Science of ECNU., and he glad to see that their efforts has passed on and blossomed through the generations of teachers and students in mutual exchanges and cooperation between the two universities.